 I quickly resorted to doing the shopping with JHogg in tow.
 He enjoyed this about as much as I did.
 It meant we got back into the habit of menu planning though as neither of us fancied a mid week evening trip if we had forgotten something.

 Overall I felt my independence had been taken away.
 I needed my parents to drive me around again like I was a teenager.
 My mum took Piglet and I to the GP so he could get his vaccinations.
 My Dad drove me to and from my kettlebells class.
-If I wanted to do anything or go anywhere Monday – Friday I had to ask for help.
+If I wanted to do anything or go anywhere Monday – Friday during working hours I had to ask for help.

 Do you have a car?
 How do you get around with your kids?